ApryseSDK/pdftron-flutter/README.md

 --- | --- | ---
 formsOnly | bool | Defines whether only forms are flattened.
 If false, all annotations will be flattened.

-Return a Future.
+Returns a Future.

 ```dart
 PdftronFlutter.flattenAnnotations(true);
 ```

 ### deleteAnnotations
-Delete the specified annotations in the current document.
+Deletes the specified annotations in the current document.

 Parameters: